 LED UV curing is a relatively new process that many printers and converters are still learning about - but, in short, it provides solutions to the issues most commonly encountered with heat-set drying and traditional UV curing, from those of quality to those of environmental impact.

-Air Motion Systems pioneered LED UV curing by introducing the world's first truly scalable, high-power LED-based UV curing system in 2009: the XP Series LED UV System.
+Air Motion Systems - which is now AMS Spectral UV - pioneered LED UV curing by introducing the world's first truly scalable, high-power LED-based UV curing system in 2009: the XP Series LED UV System.

 Built on a new generation of upgradeable UV LEDs, collimating optics and advanced cooling technology, AMS's patented system ushered in a new era of printing and industrial curing.